KeigoAlexTanaka/js-react-introduction-and-props/README.md

     └── logo.svg
 ```

-Most of the important files, which are primarily the ones where we will be working today, are in the `src` directory.
+Most of the important files, which are primarily the ones where we will be working with today, are in the `src` directory.

 ---